-Haley: Syria regime change is 'inevitable'
+Haley: Syria regime change is inevitable

 "Regime change is something that we think is going to happen because all of the parties are going to see that Assad is not the leader that needs to be taking place for Syria."

-Secretary of State Rex Tillerson was more equivocal about Assad's future on Sunday.
+US Secretary of State Rex Tillerson was more equivocal about Assad's future on Sunday.
 He told CBS's "Face the Nation" that the threat of ISIS would first need to be reduced, then "I think we can turn our attention directly to stabilizing the situation in Syria."

 Change of tone